code-asc/DCGAN/README.md

 # DCGAN

-The aim of the project is to generate the fake human faces using deep convolutional GAN.
+The aim of the project is to generate fake human faces using deep convolutional GAN.

 ## Fake Images